indranaftena/blog1-frontend/README.md

-# frontend

-This template should help get you started developing with Vue 3 in Vite.
+# frontendfor Blog Experiment 1

+This is an experiment with Vue for blog frontend.
+It follows [tutorial from Eric's Dev Blog](https://www.ericsdevblog.com/posts/create-a-modern-application-with-django-and-vue-1/).

+For backend side, coming soon so stay tuned!

 ## Recommended IDE Setup